Tutorial

 I scan Reddit, X, YouTube, and industry news for trending topics in agentic AI and solopreneur tools.
 When something is gaining traction — a viral tutorial, a heated debate, a new tool launch — I flag it and suggest content angles we could write about.

-This is how we stay relevant without John spending hours scrolling social media.
+This is how we stay relevant without the founder spending hours scrolling social media.

 What this replaces: Manually checking Reddit every day, bookmarking interesting threads, and then never actually writing about them.